MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/6-exercise-build-staging-image.md

 Let's work on the jobs you're going to run.
 In this process, you address both the build steps and the deploy steps that are shown in the pipeline design diagram.

-GitHub workflows are divided into jobs.
-Jobs are divided into steps.
+GitHub workflows are divided into jobs, and jobs are divided into steps.
 Each step can have multiple commands and use multiple actions to be executed.

 The `jobs` key is already set to run on `ubuntu-latest`, which is the environment where you want this workflow to run.